1. Overview of the Hawk Computer

 word byte

-When an instruction causes a trap, for example, when an instruction references an illegal address or when the opcode field is invalid, the program counter is saved in the Trap Program Counter register.
+When an instruction causes a trap (see Chapter 13), for example, when an instruction uses an invalid operation code or references an illegal address, the program counter is saved in the trap program counter register, TPC in assembly language.
 The value saved is the address of the offending instruction.
 When an interrupt is requested, the trap program counter is used to save the address of the instruction to be executed on return from interrupt.

 1.3.4.3.
 Trap Memory Address